isomorphic-software/smartclient-docs/reference.md

 Note that in a TreePalette, a PaletteNode is essentially a [TreeNode](reference_2.md#object-treenode) and can have properties expected for a TreeNode (eg, [showDropIcon](classes/TreeGrid.md#attr-treegridcustomicondropproperty)).
 Likewise a PaletteNode in a MenuPalette can have the properties of a [MenuItem](reference_2.md#object-menuitem), such as [MenuItem.enableIf](classes/MenuItem.md#method-menuitemenableif).

 ---
-## Object: PartialPromptConfig

-### Description
-Configuration for partial prompt generation specifying which fragments to omit.

-Used with [CoTProcess.getPartialPrompt](classes/CoTProcess.md#method-cotprocessgetpartialprompt) to generate prompts with selected fragments replaced by placeholders for debugging/logging purposes.

-### Groups

-- CoTPartialPrompt

----
 ## Object: PlaceholderDefaults

 ### Description